unytics/bigfunctions/bigfun/templates/doc_getting_started.md

 ## 📝 We log executions

 We log executions of remote functions to manage quotas and costs.
 Collected data include: timestamp of execution, name of executed BigFunction and the user email who executed them.
 We will never share these emails to anyone.
-We don't log data.
+We don't log function arguments data.
 If this seems unfair to you please contact contact@unytics.io.

 ## 😮 BigFunctions are open